AetherSky-arch/WordleSolver/README.md

 'o' represents a correctly placed letter.
 ```

-You can replace dict file by any other dictionary of 5-letters-long words you'd like.
+You can replace the dict file by any other dictionary of 5-letters-long words you'd like.

 ## How it works
 To make a guess, this solver will simply pick the first word it finds in its dict file that matches the hints given so far.